- N-Allylnoroxymorphone Hydrochloride

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at Web Site] or by phone [1-800-332-1088].

-Store it at room temperature and away from light.
-Throw away any medication that is outdated or no longer needed.
+Store the automatic injection device at room temperature and away from light.
+Throw away any medication that is outdated or no longer needed or that has had the red safety guard removed.
 Talk to your pharmacist about the proper disposal of your medication.